-The legal boundaries of the Narrows Island Conservation Reserve were certified by the Surveyor General of Ontario in the Ministry of Natural Resources at Peterborough on the 21st of February 1997.
-It was passed into regulation on July 19, 1997 (O.Reg.259/97).
+The legal boundaries of the Rabbit Lake West Conservation Area were certified by the Surveyor General of Ontario at the Ministry of Natural Resources in Peterborough on the 21st of February 1997.
+The conservation reserve was passed into regulation on July 19, 1997 (O.Reg.259/97).